BEST Magic Show Chicago Illinois 2018

 Chicago may be known as the windy city (for its air-driven politicians) but it also has a long history as a Magic City.
-You've come to the right place for the list of the Best Magic Shows in Chicago that run-the-gamut: from the up-close, intimate parlour shows to the large scale touring theatre productions from Broadway and beyond.
-Forget the Blues and catch the fun, special, windy-city Chicago Magic...
+You've come to the right place for the list of the Best Magic Show Chicago has to offer: from the up-close, intimate parlour shows to the large scale touring theatre productions from Broadway and beyond.
+Forget the Blues and catch some fun, windy-city Chicago Magic.

 Behind an unassuming entrance that leads into a laundromat, is the secret door to the 7,200 square-foot Deco-styled Chicago Magic Lounge.
 Once you've solved the mystery of how to get in, you hope ordering yourself a cocktail at one of two bars won't be anywhere nearly as difficult.
 Then enjoy the Chicago magic in the bar with no ticket required.
 Or come to see the show which begins with an hour of up-close magic followed by a cabaret show.
 There are both in-house magicians and special guests, so there is always someone new to see at the Chicago Magic Lounge.
 You can also order fun "small plates" from their full kitchen for a snack during the show.

 3453 N Halsted Street

 3453 N Halsted St

 Thursday through Sunday

 This show is an affordable treat, and a quick something to do after dinner.
 The show itself is a short one-hour long, but tickets prices won't break the bank.
 The venue is intimate at just 30 seats and everything happens just a few feet away.
 The decor is sumptuous and old-world.
 The age limit recommended is 12 and this is a BYOB venue, so if you are over 21, you can bring in your own beer, wine or liquor.
 But what about the magician you ask?
 Aaron and his trusty side-kick, Hoppy the amazing psychic wonder bunny, put on a very entertaining show, and it is obvious that Aaron loves what he does.